4GeeksAcademy/machine-learning-content/06-12d-ml_algos/linear-regression.md

 $y = a + bx$

-where x is the independent variable (height), y is the dependent variable (weight), b is the slope, and a is the intercept.
+Where X is the vector of features, and a, b are the coefficients we wish to learn. a is the intercept and b is the slope.
 The intercept represents the value of y when x is 0 and the slope indicates the steepness of the line.
 The objective is to obtain the line that best fits our data (the line that minimize the sum of square errors).
 The error is the difference between the real value y and the predicted value y_hat, which is the value obtained using the calculated linear equation.

 error = y(real) - y(predicted) = y(real) - (a+bx)

 In linear regression, every dependent value has a single corresponding independent variable that drives its value.
 For example, in the linear regression formula of $y = 3x + 7$, there is only one possible outcome of 'y' if 'x' is defined as 2.

-Let's see how to implement from scratch and visualize linear regression between two variables:
+For curious people, let's see how could we implement linear regression between two variables from scratch:

 ```py